Bomb: Nuclear fission

 Nuclear fission type atomic bombs utilize the energy present in very heavy atomic nuclei, such as U-235 or Pu-239.
 In order to release this energy rapidly, a certain amount of the fissile material must be very rapidly consolidated while being exposed to a neutron source.
 If consolidation occurs slowly, repulsive forces drive the material apart before a significant explosion can occur.
 Under the right circumstances, rapid consolidation can provoke a chain reaction that can proliferate and intensify by many orders of magnitude within microseconds.
 The energy released by a nuclear fission bomb may be tens of thousands of times greater than a chemical bomb of the same mass.

 Nuclear fusion

 A thermonuclear weapon is a type of nuclear bomb that releases energy through the combination of fission and fusion of the light atomic nuclei of deuterium and tritium.
 With this type of bomb, a thermonuclear detonation is triggered by the detonation of a fission type nuclear bomb contained within a material containing high concentrations of deuterium and tritium.
 Weapon yield is typically increased with a tamper that increases the duration and intensity of the reaction through inertial confinement and neutron reflection.
 Nuclear fusion bombs can have arbitrarily high yields making them hundreds or thousands of times more powerful than nuclear fission.

-A pure fusion weapon is a hypothetical nuclear weapon that doesn't require a primary fission stage to start a fusion reaction.
+A pure fusion weapon is a hypothetical nuclear weapon that does not require a primary fission stage to start a fusion reaction.